-Because we use \<CPOMS/My Concern/Impero> and store our records electronically we do not hold paper files.
+Because we use CPOMS and store our records electronically we do not hold paper files.

-We will not disclose to a parent any information held on a child/young person if this would put the child at risk of significant harm
+We will not disclose to a parent any information held on a child if this would put the child at risk of significant harm

 We will record where and to whom the records have been passed and the date.

-This will allow the new setting to continue supporting victims of abuse and have that support in place for when the \child/young person> arrives.
+This will allow the new setting to continue supporting victims of abuse and have that support in place for when